rackerlabs/scantron/README.md

 If you plan on utilizing the same API key across all agents (not recommended, but easier for automated deployments), change `utilize_static_api_token_across_agents` to `True`.
 This prevents you from having to log into each agent and update `agent_config.json` with the corresponding API key.
 The `group_vars/static_api_key` will be created by the Master ansible playbook.
 The Ansible agent playbook will autofill the `agent_config.json.j2` template with the API key found in `group_vars/static_api_key`.

-**WARNING**: The `agent_config.json.j2` has `agent1` pre-filled in, so if you deploy more than 1 agent, you will run into complications since the agen name determines what scan jobs are pulled through the API.
+**WARNING**: The `agent_config.json.j2` will generate a random `scan_agent` (e.g., `agent-847623`), so if you deploy more than 1 agent, you won't run into complications with agent name collisions.
+You will, however, need to add create the user on Master, since Master returns scheduled jobs to the agent based off the agent's name!

 #### Update Master Ansible Variables